A Short Guide for Building an Independent Study Course (with an example included!)

 Eleven-year-old Yara decides she wants to learn more astronomy.
 It’s something she’s been interested in for a while.
 She’s read about space here and there, and now she’s excited to start making connections between what she’s learned.

 - Build a read/watch/listen list.
 As you’ll see on our list of educational resources, there are a lot of avenues for good information: books, magazines, podcasts, video/lecture series, documentaries, etc. Encourage your child to spend some time researching and choosing different materials.
 Then, they can decide which order they want to work through them and set a few small goals on when they want to do this.
 By doing this work now, they won’t have to worry about what to do next when they finish reading or watching something.

 Yara emails her local library to see if they can help her find some good books on astronomy.
-(Many libraries are still operating remotely with their digital collections and have librarians available via email.)
 The librarian suggests several, including Astrophysics for Young People in a Hurry, The Astronomy Book, Finding Our Place in the Universe, and Exploding Stars and Invisible Planets.
 Yara does a little internet research and finds a CrashCourse video series on astronomy.
 She already knows about the show Cosmos, and she adds that to her list.
 Her dad reminds her that their local NPR radio station airs a program called StarDate.
 Yara decides that, each day, she’ll watch one CrashCourse video and listen to StarDate (that’ll be less than 15 minutes a day).
 Each week, she’ll watch two episodes of Cosmos and read at least one of her books.
 She decides to start with Astrophysics for Young People in a Hurry; it sounds like the most fun.

 - Apply the learning.
 Have your child find a few activities that are inspired by what they’re reading and watching.
 There’s more to do at home than you think!